Accidents

-This section contains newspaper reports on accidents in this area.
+This section contains newspaper reports on selected accidents in this area.
 Please check the indexes in the Accidents Section for details of Inspector of Mines reports and other accidents covered on the site.

 22 December 1852